Date: 11th-15th March, 2015

 PAPA HQ 9am Friday: chatting about yesterday’s games

-that last super jackpot before draining"
+- "if only I got that last super jackpot before draining"

 So the queue begins for the Friday morning with people buying entries for both the main tournament and the Classics II event, along with T-shirts and other goodies